zyddnys/manga-image-translator/README_EN.md

 # Online Demo
 https://touhou.ai/imgtrans/
+Note this may not work sometimes due to stupid google gcp kept restarting my instance.
+In that case you can wait for me the restart the service, which may take up to 24 hrs.
 # Translate texts in manga/images
 Some manga/images will never be translated, therefore this project is born, \
 Primarily designed for translating Japanese text, but also support Chinese and sometimes English \